2019 Michigan Regional Conference

 Building Financial Strength in First Responder Families is a Dave Ramsey inspired financial wellness class for first responders, taught by first responders, focusing on building financial strength through proper every dollar budgeting, preparing your family if the worst occurs, the impacts of debt and how to eliminate it quickly and for good, the importance of utilizing our secondary retirement planning, and Dave Ramsey’s famous 7 baby steps to financial freedom.

-Surviving Critical Incidents and Marriage – Cathy and Javier Bustos, Law Enforcement Peer Counselors, TX
+A First Responder Marriage – Surviving Critical Incidents – Cathy and Javier Bustos, Law Enforcement Peer Counselors, TX

 Javier and Cathy are peer support officers for their police departments.
 Throughout their careers they have experienced many critical Incidents separately and together.
 On August 18th, 2010 they experienced the trauma of a line of duty death for a fellow officer and friend at Cathy’s police department in Cedar Park, TX.
 A month later on September 25th, 2010, Javier was in an Officer Involved Shooting in Austin, TX.
 Cathy & Javier were thrust into a new and changed world.
 They had to adjust their lives for the “new normal”.
 These incidents have tested them as individuals and as a married couple.
 Through trial and error, they have developed a simple system for law enforcement couples to help them survive critical incidents and marriage.